 If you don't have your copy of the Provider and Pharmacy Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
 At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also see the Provider and Pharmacy Directory at www.healthsun.com, or download it from this website.
-Both Member Services and the website can give you the most up-to-date information about changes in our network providers.
+You can also find this information on our website at www.healthsun.com, or download the Provider and Pharmacy Directory from this website.
+Both Member Services and the website can give you the most up-to-date information about changes in our network providers and pharmacies.